trpl333/ChatStack/replit.md

 # Peterson Family Insurance AI Phone System

 ## Overview
 This project is an AI-powered phone system for Peterson Family Insurance, utilizing "Samantha" as the AI agent.
 The system, built on NeuroSphere Orchestrator, is a FastAPI-based solution designed for intelligent call handling with persistent memory.
 It aims for a rapid response time of 2-2.5 seconds.
-Key capabilities include maintaining conversation continuity via a PostgreSQL vector database, integrating external tools for actions, and employing safety modes for content filtering.
+Key capabilities include maintaining conversation continuity via HTTP-based AI-Memory service, integrating external tools for actions, and employing safety modes for content filtering.
 The orchestrator serves as middleware between Twilio voice calls and Language Learning Models (LLMs), enhancing conversations through memory retrieval, prompt engineering, and extensible tool functionality.

+**✅ RECENT MAJOR ACHIEVEMENT (Sept 13, 2025):**
+Successfully migrated from unreliable direct PostgreSQL connection to robust HTTP-based AI-Memory service integration, eliminating all "degraded mode" issues and achieving stable memory operations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.